Hula--Window to a Culture

 And for the first time, I entered the store.
 The place is colorful, packed with all kinds of hula and Hawaiian stuff.
 The walls were bedecked with colorful hula skirts, and aisles lined with ipu gourd drums.
 Besides the standard hula implements of uli`uli, pu`ili, and ipu, you`ll find whatever you need to dance the hula.
 Customers from Japan often shop here.

 Store owner Mike Kop told me about how his parents started the shop in 1946 on Fort Street initially selling curios and other souvenirs.
 Mike already had a job in a large company when one day his dad asked him, "You wanna work with me?"
 And he's been at the store ever since.
-Hula Supply Center Web site here.
+Hula Supply Center Web site here (website has closed).

 The other large hula store ad was Aloha Hula Supply.
 They were a little hard to find (648A Laumaka St., 808-847-7600), but it was a worthwhile visit because they had a hula factory connected to their small store.
-The factory had a few workers sewing and assembling the feather tops and bottoms of uli`uli.
+[Update: This shop has moved to 4369 Lawehana St., Honolulu] The factory had a few workers sewing and assembling the feather tops and bottoms of uli`uli.
 They make about 2,000 uli`ulis per month and almost 1,000 ipu drums per year.

 "We make the implements here, but all the raw materials are imported," says Steven Kop, president (and brother of Mike at Hula Supply Center).
 The uli`uli bottoms come from Mexico, the feathers are dyed chicken feathers, and the gourds come from California.
 "Only the pu`ili bamboo rattles are not made in Hawai`i.
 We import them from Taiwan.
 It's really difficult to make pu`ili."